ing-bank/lion/packages/combobox/docs/TimeMachine.md

 experienced provided by the platform.
 For instance, an Android button might need a ripple effect on Android.
 Or, the options of a select should be opened in a bottomsheet on iOS.

-### Benefits of not forking

--
--
--
+This approach can do that.
+Not by forking and maintaining three codebases, but by maintaining one codebase and two small decoration layers.

-## I've seen this before
+## Haven't I seen this before?

-Being able to restyle an app completely without
+Being able to restyle an app completely purely with CSS is not new.
+This is basically the philosophy of Zen Garden: http://dv.csszengarden.com/

+But... the approach as described above add two very powerful features on top:

+- Although this is a very powerful start, some designs cannot be created without **changing the HTML** as well (especially this is important for accessibility, with regard to DOM order).
+- Most important, this approach allows to add **functionality via JS**, which is also an essential part of creating the exact user interactions you aim for.